MRAC-IAAC/mattersite/README.md

 The time to process each image depends on the kernel_size and thus patch_size variables in the localization script.
 Each classification window at minimum 100 pixels, so the patch size is determined by dividing 100 by the kernel size. (e.g. the default kernel_size is 4, which leads to a final resolution of classification patches 25px on a side)

-This will write images with category colors overlayed to the localization_overlay directory of the associated pipeline directory.
+This will write images with category colors overlayed to the localization_output directory of the associated pipeline directory.

 #### Geometric Reconstruction
 Starting with a raw point cloud of the site, load the cloud into Cloud Compare.
 Run the RANSAC utility, looking for planes and cylinders.
 Once finished, select all found subclouds and export in xyz format.